 The goal of this program isn’t to remind you how bad smoking is for your health and your bank account.
-(If you do want to calculate how much you spend on cigarettes every year – and how much you WILL spend over your lifetime if you continue to smoke – check out this calculator: How Much Will You Save?)
+You know you’ll spend enough to buy a car on cigarettes during your lifetime.

 You know those things already!
 I doubt there is a single person who believes that smoking is a healthful habit and is worth spending thousands of dollars on.

 I’m not going to waste your time with statistics and lecturing and talking about all the things you already know.

 My goal is to help you view smoking differently.

 To reframe it.

 To show you how cigarette manufacturers and society have brainwashed you into thinking it is far more addictive than it is.

 My goal is to help you realize that becoming a non-smoker is not as hard as you think.